trentlarson/endorser-ch/README.md

 - 90 0 security: add helmet
 - 90 1 run with nginx forwarding on port 80
 - 90 2 switch from Confirmation to AgreeAction
-- 90 0 disallow duplicate tenure claims
+- 90 0 disallow duplicate claims
 - 90 0 why do some claims (eg. claimIIW2019aFor1) not have iss set?
 - 90 0 see Sonia one hop away, send search for her to replicate
 - 90 0 wrap all async functions (eg. services) in try-catch blocks